AyaA1i/movie-app/README.md

 # FlixHub App
-this app provide a comprehensive and user-friendly web application for browsing and discovering movies and series.
+this app provides a comprehensive and user-friendly web application for browsing and discovering movies and series.

 Features: